First Look: Nosler 21 in .375 H&H

 Being the first to test a rifle on dangerous game requires a certain leap of faith.
 Normally when someone hands me a new rifle I regard it with a healthy dose of skepticism.
 I’ve been burned too many times before.
 But I had reason to be confident with the new Nosler 21 I carried in Zimbabwe a few weeks ago, even as my guide and I plunged into a field of head-high grass that contained a couple hundred head of Cape buffalo—affectionately known as “black death” among hunters in Africa.

 My optimism was three-fold.
-First, I’ve owed and shot Noslers since they first started making rifles back in 2005 and never once have had a single issue.
+First, I’ve owned and shot Noslers since they first started making rifles back in 2005 and never once have had a single issue.
 Two, the components that they’re using in the new Model 21 are all best-in-class.
 Third, mine was chambered in a great round for this kind of work—the .375 H&H Magnum.
 That round, the grandfather of all belted magnums, has proven its worth on dangerous game for more than a century and by my lights is the finest all-around big-game hunting cartridge ever created.

 Initially, that chambering was a one-off for my hunt.
 The lineup of cartridges when the Nosler 21 was announced didn’t include the .375 H&H. After the fine performance it gave in Africa, however, Nosler says it will soon make some rifles in .375 as well.
 I think that’s a good move, not only for hunters heading to Africa, but also for hunters targeting large bears in Alaska and Canada.
 Before delving into the details of the rifle, here are the basics: